Tarik-Box/PP1-Idea-0/README.md

 * Verify that the layout adjusts correctly, text is readable, and images scale appropriately.
 * Ensure the navigation and content remain usable at all breakpoints.

-### 4. Content Verification

-* Check each page (`index.html`, `about.html`, `reports.html`, `contact.html`, `statistics.html`) for:
-  * Correct headings, paragraphs, and sections.
-  * Proper display of images and icons.
-  * Consistent design and spacing.

----

-## Usage

-* Navigate through different pages using the navbar.
-* Hover over navigation links to see the active state highlight.
-* The layout is responsive and adapts to different screen sizes.
-* On the Statistics page, users can see the most highlighted player attributes for different players.
-* On the Reports page, users can view summaries of player performance.
-* On the About page, users can learn about the project and its purpose.

 ---

 ## Credits / Attributions